ankane/vue-chartkick/README.md

 <script src="https://unpkg.com/chartkick@3.2.1/dist/chartkick.js"></script>
 ````

 Finally, Vue Chartkick no longer uses custom logic to see if a re-render is necessary.
-See [the docs](#reactivity) for more details.
+See the [reactivity docs](#reactivity) for more details.

 ## Contributing